VitorNilson/all-go-rithms/README.md

 AllGoRithms is a Golang project where I am putting into practice all my Algorithm studies.

-It seems like a lot of people are enjoying this project as I have at least 100 clones a day since I started adding new algorithms.
+It seems like a lot of people are enjoying this project as I have at least 100 clones per day since I started adding new algorithms.

 So, I decided to add some information about the project.